 The school's records relating to the safeguarding of children are kept securely in the office, and are separated from routine pupil records.
-Access is restricted to the DSL and the Head Teacher.
+Access is restricted to the DSL and the Head.
 CPOMS was introduced by the DSL in September 2019.
-CPOMS is a software application for monitoring child protection and safeguarding.